AND101-Group-1/PoetryApp/brainstorming.md

 **Habit**: The average user would open this app daily because of our feature to display a daily poem.
 Moreover, active users will use this app multiple times a day to discover and save new poems.

 **Scope**: The app may be technically challenging to build all the features we have defined; however, our group finds this app interesting even if we have to strip it down.
 For the first version we would prioritize the daily poem feature.
-Then, we would include filters based on authors, type, title, etc. Lastly, we want to create collections of poems based on a topic like seasonal or genre.
+Then, we would include filters based on authors, type, title, etc. Lastly, want the user to be able to "match" with a poem by submitting a quiz, and be able to favorite and take notes on poems.

 # Final idea: Poetry App